-Figure 5.
-Organic matter content (OM in %) as a function of position and depth.
-Average ± standard deviation values.
-In each zone, there were no statistically significant differences (p> 0.05) between treatments.

-At the study site, practices of incorporation of crop residues are frequently carried out, and mechanical work has replaced the burning of stubble.
-However, in the present study, the recorded contents of OM did not show great variability among treatments and presented levels which are considered as low (<2.5%), with poor biological and physical condition for soils of central Chile according to Ortega and Díaz [54].
-Despite of this, the values are within the ranges expected for Inceptisols [52], which indicates that repeated handling has not diminished this property at the time of the study.
+An OM content lower than 2.5% is considered low, leading to soilswith poor biological and physical condition for central Chile, according to Ortega and Díaz [54].
+Despite of this, the values are within the ranges expected for Inceptisols [52], which indicates that repeated management tillage and stubble incorporation has not diminished this property at the time of the study.

-When comparing high and low PR areas, the high PR sector showed a lower level of OM of 1.78 ± 0.48%, than the low PR area with 2.23 ± 0.30% (α ≤ 0.05).
-The low PR area had in average 0.45% more OM than the high PR site, which is equivalent to approximately 22 Mg ha-1 organic C between 0 - 40 cm depth.
-This finding indicates that there is a loss of OM affecting the fertility and erodibility of the soil, and different results were obtained even with similar soil management.
+The lower OM content in the high PR areas indicates that there is a loss of OM affecting the fertility and erodibility of the soil, and different results were obtained even with similar soil management.

 Hydraulic Functionality of the Soil